Cliff Robertson: Aviation

 In 1969, during the civil war conflict in Nigeria, Robertson helped organize an effort to fly food and medical supplies into the area.
 He also organized flights of supplies to the ravaged country of Ethiopia when it experienced famine in 1978.
-Within the EAA, he founded the Cliff Robertson Work Experience in 1993, which offers youths the chance to work for flight and ground school instruction.

 Robertson was flying a private Beechcraft Baron over New York City on the morning of September 11, 2001, two days after his 78th birthday.
-He was directly above the World Trade Center climbing through 7,500 feet when the first Boeing 767 struck.
+He was directly above the World Trade Center, climbing through 7,500 feet when the first Boeing 767 struck.
 He was instructed by air traffic control to land immediately at the nearest airport after a nationwide order to ground all civilian and commercial aircraft following the attacks.

 Young Eagles

 He was a longtime member of the Experimental Aircraft Association (EAA), working his way through the ranks in prominence and eventually co-founding the Young Eagles Program with EAA president Tom Poberezny.
-Robertson chaired the program from its 1992 inception to 1994 (succeeded by former test pilot Gen. Chuck Yeager).
+Robertson chaired the program from its 1992 inception to 1994 (succeeded by former test pilot Chuck Yeager).
 Along with educating youth about aviation, the initial goal of the Young Eagles was to fly one million children (many of them never having flown before) prior to the 100th Anniversary of Flight celebration on December 17, 2003.
 That goal was achieved on November 13, 2003.
 On July 28, 2016, the two millionth Young Eagle was flown by actor Harrison Ford.
+Within the EAA, he also founded the Cliff Robertson Work Experience in 1993, which offers youths the chance to work for flight and ground school instruction.